EthanCratchley/winter-watch/notes.md

 ## Integration
 1. Combine Front-End and Back-End
 2. Testing
-3. Final Touches and Optimization (Add nNew Features if 2.5+ Hours Extra Time)
+3. Final Touches and Optimization (Add New Features if 2.5+ Hours Extra Time)
 4. Setup on Github Pages (possible website url)

 ## Documentation